Frostyezz/ecommerce-app/README.md

 # ecommerce-app
-Frost is a ecommerce app created with the MERN stack.
+Frost is a ecommerce app created using the MERN stack.